lis-epfl/MAVRIC_Library/doc/docs/05_Module_Description/00_Ahrs_ekf.md

 The Ahrs_ekf modules updates the ahrs structure using an extended kalman filter with updates from the accelerometer and magnetometer.

 ### Accelerometer Update Derivation
+We need to determine the measurement matrix (H) for the kalman filter.
+This is done by predicting what the measurement would be at any given attitude (h) and then obtaining the Jacobian matrix of that.

 The state vector given in the Ahrs_ekf module is given as:
 <!-- \vec{x} = \begin{bmatrix} b_x \\ b_y \\ b_z \\ q_0 \\ q_1 \\ q_2 \\ q_3 \end{bmatrix} -->
 ![State Vector](http://mathurl.com/ze3ktfw.png)